walkabilly/HKR6130_MUN/week2.md

 ## Objectives

+1. Learn R.
-1. Reproduce the analysis I've done in this tutorial.
+2. Reproduce the analysis I've done in this tutorial.
-2. Learn Markdown.
+3. Learn Markdown.

 ## Readings